balenaltd/handbook/Github.md

 Note that unwatch shouldn’t mean ignore.
 Especially if you choose to automatically unwatch the new repos, make sure to manually watch those that are related to your job and to your tasks.

+In addition you can unsubscribe from notifications from a particular PR thread on the lower right of the right side menu.

 ##Adding SSH Keys

 Once you have found your way around github and all the organizations don't neglect to add your SSH keys to the relevant repos.
 In case you are not familiar with the procedure you can find more info on how to to do that in the Support Scratch Pad here: (https://github.com/resin-io/hq/wiki/Scratch-Pad)